 - The victim or complainants are almost always asked to make a written statement, which the prosecutor uses to prove their case.

 What If a Victim Wants to Withdraw or Recant?

 In some instances of a domestic dispute, the victim and defendant may reconcile.
 The victim or complainant may call the police or the prosecutor's office after the incident to try to withdraw their claim or drop the charges.
 However, most prosecutors will move forward with the case anyway.

-In many instances, both the victim and Defendant reconcile.
-Many victims call the police or the Prosecutor's Office after the incident to drop charges, however, most all Prosecutors never do.
-Sometimes, victims will go to trial in an attempt to change their story, however, the Prosecutor attacks the in-court testimony and explain that the victim is trying to 'save' the Defendant from prosecution by changing their story.
-Judges and Juries will be asked to accept the victim's original statement as truthful because it was made in an excited state, thus is credible where there is no time for fabrication.
-This can get lead in charges brought against the victim for perjury, filing false police report or obstruction of justice.
+Sometimes, victims will go to trial in an attempt to change their stories.
+Prosecutors may attack their in-court testimony and explain that the victim is trying to “save” the defendant from being convicted by altering the truth.
+Judges and juries may be asked to accept the victim's original statement as truthful because it was made in an excited state and is therefore credible because there was no time for fabrication.
+In some cases, victims can even find themselves facing charges for perjury, filing a false police report, or obstruction of justice.

-In essence, regardless whether the alleged victim retracts or is no longer interested in pursuing the domestic violence charge against the spouse/defendant, the fact is that it is not up to the victim to drop the charges, but rather, the Prosecutor.
+Regardless of whether the alleged victim retracts or is no longer interested in pursuing the domestic violence charge against the spouse/defendant, the fact is that it is not up to the victim to drop the charges.
+The prosecutor will decide whether to proceed.

 What You Can Do